Drivers Permits in Alaska

 If you've never been licensed in Alaska, you must pass a written permit test before you will be issued an learner's permit.

 You will need to know all about traffic laws, safe-driving practices, and highway signs to pass.
-To get ready for your AK written permit test, you should read the Alaska Driver Manual or you can study with the basic practice test provided by the DMV.
-If you want to ensure passing on your first attempt, we suggest using a comprehensive online practice test.
+To get ready for your AK written permit test, you can always refer to the Alaska Driver Manual or you can study with the basic practice test provided by the DMV.
+If you want to ensure passing on your first attempt, we suggest using a comprehensive online practice test from our certified partner.

 If you fail the Alaska permit test, you may retake it the following day.

 If you're younger than 18 years old, you must show proof that you have completed at least 40 hours of supervised driving practice before you will be issued a driver's license.
 Of those, 10 hours must be completed during the night and/or in bad weather.

 Once you fulfill this behind-the-wheel requirement and have held your Alaska learner's permit for 6 months, you're eligible to apply for your intermediate restricted driver's license.